ncatlab/nlab-content/pages/7/0/2/0/207/content.md

 In a formal language such as [[type theory]], one distinguishes various different notions of _equality_ or _equivalence_ of the terms of the language.

 In [[type theory]], there are broadly three different notions of equality which could be distinguished: **judgmental equality**, **propositional equality**, and **typal equality**.
 Judgmental equality is defined as a basic judgment in type theory.
 Propositional equality is defined as a proposition in any two-layered type theory with a layer of types and a layer of propositions.
-Typal equality is the [[identity type]] or [[path type]] in type theory.
+Typal equality defined as a type in type theory.

 ### Judgmental equality